FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 This section will go over what I would consider the minimum requirements for streaming, how to find out if you meet these requirements, and what you can do if you don't meet these requirements.

 {: .note}
-While this section can be a bit technical, I will try my best to explain things as easily as possible so that people who aren't familiar with computers can understand.
+While the remaining sections will be a bit technical, I will try my best to explain things as easily as possible so that people who aren't familiar with computers can understand.

 -----

 ## What is the Minimum Computer Specs for VTubing/Streaming?
-**The long answer** is that it depends based on what type of VTuber model you plan on using and what games you intend on streaming.
-Multiple factors (namely your CPU, RAM, and GPU) will determine whether or not certain games will run smoothly on your computer.
-It's important to note that your computer will need to **exceed** the minimum requirements of the games you intend on playing in order to account for VTubing and streaming software running as well.

 **The short answer** is that I would recommend **at least**: